-Chapman University Fowler School of Law boasts an impressive array of student activities that offer the best combination of camaraderie and legal exploration including:
+Chapman University Fowler School of Law boasts an impressive array of student organizations that offer the best combination of camaraderie and legal exploration.
+Learn more below.

 +-Cultural Law Societies